 Regular reports of a student's academic progress are made to parents.
+Final grade reports are made at the end of each term.
 Parents and/or students are encouraged to discuss with teachers and counselors, methods and actions to help overcome any educational deficiency or problem that may exist.
 Final grade reports are made at each term.

-Geary High School routinely makes grade reports available to parents at 5-week, 9-week, and semester breaks in addition to an online grade book program (parents must request password).
+Geary High School routinely makes grade reports available to parents at 5-week, 9-week, and semester breaks in addition to an on-line grade book program (parents must request password).
 These reports may be mailed or sent home with the student or made available at the office.
-It is the parent's responsibility to contact the school if grade reports are not received.
+It is the parents' responsibility to contact the school if grade reports are not received.

-FUNDRAISING/STUDENT FINANCIAL OBLIGATIONS
+FUND-RAISING/STUDENT FINANCIAL OBLIGATIONS

-Students with outstanding financial obligations to Geary Public Schools may not be allowed to participate in extracurricular activities until obligation has been satisfied.
-Extra-curricular activities include but are not limited to prom, athletics, field trips, dances, and interscholastic competitions.
+Students with outstanding financial obligations to Geary Public Schools may not be allowed to participate in extra-curricular activities until obligation has been satisfied.
+Extra-curricular activities include but are not limited to prom, athletics, field trips, dances, and inter-scholastic competitions.
 This includes outstanding student debts resulting from participating in approved school fund-raising activities.